 1 Scope

 The present document is a technical report for the study item on IMT parameters for 4400 to 4800 MHz, 7125 to 8400 MHz and 14800 to 15350 MHz frequency ranges [2].
-It covers the study on transmitter and receiver characteristics for both NR BS and NR UE, and related parameters co-existence studies and AAS antenna models, addressing the ITU-R W5PD’s requests and answering three additional questions received in [3].
+It covers the study on transmitter and receiver characteristics for both NR BS and NR UE, and related parameters, including co-existence studies,AAS antenna models, and responses to the ITU-R W5PD’s requests as well as three additional questions received in [3].

 Findings and evaluations captured in this technical report are based on the Rel-18 version of the NR specifications, unless otherwise stated.